nimruil/CGPA-Calculator/Rock Paper Scissors/README.md

+# Rock Paper Scissors

-A simple game of Rock Paper Scissors with computer
+A simple game of RPS with computer